jvpDev/blog/_posts/2021-09-14-Multiprocessing Proof of Work Algorithm in Python.md

 So, in the last post I implemented a simple Proof of Work algorithm in Python and I had never paid attention to pytho multiprocessing module, so I joined this two!

+As the difficulty level of PoW rises, it take longer to find a solution.
 The intention is to have multiple workers trying to solve the job, arriving to a solution faster than a single worker.

 It's my first time implementing a multiprocessing algorithm in python, so, as expected, I am not satisfied with the result.
 The performance was not significantly better, so it has a lot to improve.